 This seaside route, an alternative to the traditional inland Camino Portugués, was only officially recognised in 2016.
 Starting in Porto, it hugs the Atlantic shore before veering east to join the inland route at Redondela.
 Though growing in popularity, it is still little-trodden in comparison and less well waymarked in places.

-Our online booking site is open with the 2020 calendar.
+Our online booking site is open with the 2021 calendar.
 We look forward to seeing existing and new guests and friends.
-For 2020 we are not increasing our prices.

 Hotel Arce has now added a WhatsApp Business account.